EmumbaOrg/docs-retail-solution-accelerator/docs/06-Deploy-Apps-on-Azure/index.md

 3. In the _Agentic Shop_ landing page, select any **User** and you can see the home page where all the products are listed!

-4. You can select any products and the UI will show you the details of the products powered by AI models.
+4. You can select any products and the UI will show you the details and personalized recommendations of the products powered by AI models.

 ---